 Please note: New Zealand Now content reflects pre-COVID-19 conditions and outlook.
 For COVID-19 related updates to visa and border requirements, click here.

-Once you are full residents, you and your family will enjoy the reassurance of a public welfare system that provides comprehensive support in a range of situations.
+Once you have permanent residence status, you and your family will enjoy the reassurance of a public welfare system that provides support in a range of situations.

 Today, the benefits our welfare system provides include:

-You may not qualify for these benefits until you have been a resident for at least two years.
+You may not qualify for all these benefits until you are a permanent resident - which you can apply for after temporary residence of two years.

 For full details about the welfare that you may be entitled to, visit the A-Z benefit directory provided by the government’s Work and Income department.

 COVID-19 Financial Support available to migrants and refugees

 If you or your family have been affected by COVID-19, there may be help available.